-6. Review and Approval
+7. Review and Approval

-The NAIF Board approves the Policy every two years.
+The NAIF Board approves this Policy every two years.

-The Policy is reviewed annually (or more frequently if required) by the Policy Sponsor to ensure it remains aligned with governing legislation.
-If any material amendments occur to the Policy out of the NAIF Board review cycle, it shall be provided to the NAIF Board for approval.
+The Policy is reviewed annually (or more frequently if required) by the Policy Sponsor to ensure it remains aligned with legislation and good practice.
+If any material amendments occur to the Policy arising from the review cycle, it is provided to the NAIF Board for approval.